Christm4s/FoodTracker/README.md

 # FoodTracker
-An iOS app which helps you record your meals and their ratings.
+An iOS app which helps you record your meals and rate them.